chriskrycho/v4.chriskrycho.com/content/pages/work.md

 Title: Work/Portfolio
 Subtitle: Some of the Things I've Made
 Author: Chris Krycho
-Description: Web design work by Chris Krycho.
+Summary: Web design work by Chris Krycho.
 Slug: work

 A sample of the web design work I've done over the last few years: